Real Italian food tour by real local foodies

 Eat your way through Greenwich Village

 There are some staples on our Greenwich Village Food Tour.
-For example, you will always visit Pagani restaurant, where you’ll be treated to a special homemade pasta and a tasting of regional olive oils.
+For example, you will always visit one of the neighborhood's most beloved Italian restaurants, where you’ll be treated to a special homemade pasta and a tasting of regional olive oils.
 You’ll also enjoy a perfect slice from John’s of Bleecker Street and your guide will bring you a treat from our favorite family-run market, Faicco’s, which does the most amazing arancini; as good as anything we’ve ever tasted in Italy.

 As for the rest of your menu, it will depend on the day.
-You may stop by a hole in the wall for eggplant parmegiana, or chow down on tiramisu on a park bench.
-Your tour will keep moving to be sure that you get the most from your time, only stopping at Pagani for a sit-down meal.
+You may stop by a hole in the wall for eggplant parmigiana, or chow down on tiramisu on a park bench.
+Your tour will keep moving to be sure that you get the most from your time, only stopping for one sit-down meal.

 Small groups for maximum intimacy